DevExpress-Examples/aspxpivotgrid-layout-upgrade-event/Readme.md

     If old and new fields have the same ID, the control applies the saved layout changes to the fields in the control.

-    If old and new fields have the different ID, the behavior is following:
+    If old and new fields have a different ID, then the following behavior occurs:

-    - If both properties are *true*, Pivot Grid removes fields from the saved layout and leaves fields in the control.
+    - If both properties are true, the Pivot Grid removes fields from the saved layout and allows the fields in the control to remain there.

-    - If both properties are *false*, Pivot Grid restores fields from the layout and removes fields in the control.
+    - If both properties are *false*, Pivot Grid restores fields from the layout and removes fields from the control.

-    - If **AddNewColumns** is *true* and **RemoveOldColumns** is *false*, Pivot Grid restores fields from the layout and leaves fields in the control.
+    - If **AddNewColumns** is *true* and **RemoveOldColumns** is *false*, Pivot Grid restores fields from the layout and leaves fields in the control to remain there.

-    - If **AddNewColumns** is *false* and **RemoveOldColumns** is *true*, Pivot Grid removes fields both in the layout and control.
+    - If **AddNewColumns** is *false* and **RemoveOldColumns** is *true*, Pivot Grid removes fields both from the layout and control.

 * [ASPxPivotGrid.LayoutUpgrade](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.LayoutUpgrade)